 Term Definition Application form The document issued by the Program Delegate that applicants use to apply for funding under the program.
 AusIndustry The division of the same name within the department.
 Department The Department of Industry, Science, Energy and Resources.
-Committee The body established to consider and assess eligible applications and make recommendations to the Assistant Minister for funding under the program.
+Committee The body established to consider and assess eligible applications.
+The committee provides advice to the Program Delegate for funding under the program.
 Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 5.1.
-Eligible application An application or proposal for grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
+Eligible application An application or proposal for services or grant funding under the program that the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
 Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 5.2.
 Eligible expenditure guidance The guidance that is provided at Appendix A. Grant agreement A legally binding contract between the Commonwealth and a grantee for the grant funding.
 Grant funding or grant funds The funding made available by the Commonwealth to grantees under the program.
 GrantConnect The Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
 Grantee The recipient of grant funding under a grant agreement.
-Guidelines Guidelines that the Assistant Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
-Assistant Minister Hon Trevor Evans MP, Assistant Minister for Waste Reduction and Environmental Management National Reach Where eligible projects seek to expand operations of schemes to all states and territories Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).
+Guidelines Guidelines that the Minister gives to the department to provide the framework for the administration of the program, as in force from time to time.
+Innovation and Science Australia The statutory board established by the Industry Research and Development Act 1986 (Cth) and named in that Act as Innovation and Science Australia.
+Minister The Commonwealth Minister for Industry, Science and Technology Non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth).

-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
-Product stewardship The process of taking responsibility for the life cycle impacts, flows and fates, of products or materials.
-This may involve business, governments and consumers sharing responsibility.
-Program Delegate An AusIndustry manager within the department with responsibility for the program.
+Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; andb. whether the information or opinion is recorded in a material form or not.
+Program Delegate An AusIndustry general manager within the department with responsibility for the program.
 Program funding or Program funds The funding made available by the Commonwealth for the program.
 Project A project described in an application for grant funding under the program.
+Publicly funded research organisation (PFRO) All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth) and corporate Commonwealth entities, and State and Territory business enterprises that undertake publicly funded research.
+Publicly funded research agencies (PFRAs) Commonwealth research agencies including DST, Geoscience Australia, CSIRO and ANSTO.